quicwg/base-drafts/draft-ietf-quic-qpack.md

   blocked entries.

 An encoder MUST NOT insert an entry into the dynamic table (or duplicate an existing entry) if doing so would evict a blocking entry.
-An encoder can always send literal representations of header fields when the dynamic table is full (see {{eviction}}).

 #### Avoiding Blocked Insertions